viamrobotics/docs/docs/components/input-controller/mux.md

 {{% /tab %}}
 {{< /tabs >}}

-From the **Depends On** drop-down menu, select all of the source input controllers for your `mux` controller to combine.
+From the **Depends On** dropdown menu, select all of the source input controllers for your `mux` controller to combine.

 {{% /tab %}}
 {{% tab name="JSON Template" %}}